JW-934/CptS122/Labs/Lab 1 + 2 (String Functions)/README.md

+# Lab Incomplete
-# myStrtok is not working correctly
+- myStrtok is not working correctly